 The Pell Grant Program provides federal grant funds for needy students who have not completed a first bachelor's degree.
 To be eligible, the student must demonstrate financial eligibility as determined by the U.S. Department of Education.
-The grants range from \$605 - \$5,645 for the 2013-2014 academic year.
+At Fayetteville State University, these grants range from \$626 - \$5,775 for the 2015-2016 academic year.